 TU is working hard to address a serious problem impacting Washington’s watersheds and threatening the health of our native fish populations: unregulated suction dredge mining and other forms of motorized mineral prospecting.

 Most recently, TU helped to introduce HB 1261and SB 5322 which would bring Washington in compliance with Clean Water Act rules and would ban suction dredge mining in Endangered Species Act-designated Critical Habitat for listed salmonids.
+Right now, you can help pass this bill and protect Washington’s waters!

 What is motorized suction dredge mining?